Gaston III of Foix: Union of Béarn and Foix

 Louis of Anjou remained neutral during the conflict and organized the mediation between the two houses after the final battle.
 He chose Tarbes for the negotiation, with the signing of three documents between 1376 and 1377.
 Louis of Anjou first recognized Fébus as "Count of Foix and Lord of Béarn" in the name of Charles V. The text also gave the title of dominus Bearni for Fébus, and not vicecomes Bearni, a way of implicitly recognizing the full sovereignty of Béarn.
 Fébus also received an indemnity of 100,000 francs.
 On 3 February 1377, a peace treaty was signed, in which it was agreed that Gaston, son and heir to Fébus, and Beatrice, daughter of the Count of Armagnac, would marry.
 After numerous negotiations, a final agreement was signed on 3 April 1379 in Barcelonne-du-Gers, on the border between Marsan and Armagnac.
 The marriage between Gaston and Beatrice was celebrated on 19 April 1379 at Manciet, and in the absence of Fébus, under particularly modest conditions for a prince of his rank.
-The agreement signed with Louis of Anjou and the Armagnacs allowed Fébus to achieve his ultimate design: the unification of Béarn and Foix.
+The agreement signed with Louis of Anjou and the Armagnacs allowed Fébus to achieve the unification of Béarn and Foix.
 The hereditary acquisition of the castellanies of Mauvezin and Goudon made it possible to expand Nébouzan to the west, joining this territory to Bigorre.
 To the east of Nébouzan, Fébus could now rely on a dozen lords dependent on Comminges (Note: While Fébus renounced his claims to Comminges in the agreement with Louis of Anjou, the treaty nevertheless granted him the following of a dozen lords from Comminges during his lifetime.
 These lords had sided with Fébus during the War of Comminges, so they remained on his side following the peace.
 The agreement was only valid for Fébus and would not continue for his descendants.) and allowed continuity with the county of Foix.
 With the complicity of the Compagnons de Lourdes, (Note: The Compagnons led attacks on Bigorrian villages, prompting them to seek help from Fébus.)
 Fébus urged Bigorrian municipalities to seek his protection.
 During the summer of 1379, 26 conventions were signed between Fébus and Bigorrian communities, and Tarbes was the last to cede on 27 November 1379.